adventuremagic123/PF1e-And-3.5-Framework-For-MapTool/README.md

 This is a framework for running PF1e and OGL (3.5e) RPG games in MapTool 1.8.3 and above.

 # 3.5e Is Not Currently Supported, But Will Be Soon
 If you want to run a 3.5e game, you'll have to ignore the PF1e part, i.e. Combat Maneuvers.
+Also, Hero Lab(R) is only supported for PF1e characters, but I am hoping to add 3.5e support soon.

 # Other RPG Game Systems Might Be Supported With This Framework
 If you play 5e or PF2e, consider taking this framework and starting a project.
 Most of the initial hard work has been done -- just please comply with my license agreement.
 I put a lot of hours into this over a period of about a year and a half.